As mentioned in our previous article on the subject, every Android user sooner or later encounters a similar prompt:

 The dangerous permissions listed are all that the app uses in general.
 The permissions that the app has requested and are active have a checkmark.
 The permissions the app uses but have not yet been requested (and granted by the user) do not have a checkmark.

 We would like to remind you that only dangerous permissions can be changed.
 All other permissions can only be viewed.
-This is not a shortcoming of Revo Permission Manager, but a restriction imposed by Android itself.
+This is not a shortcoming of Revo Permission Analyzer, but a restriction imposed by Android itself.

 To Wrap Up